12o13/pandapower/doc/estimation.rst

 The bus power injections can be accessed similarly with *net.res_bus_est.p_mw* and *net.res_bus_est.q_mvar*.
 Line data is also available in the same format as defined in *res_line*.

-If we like to check our data for fault measurements, and exclude them in in our state estimation, we use the following code:
+If we'd like to check our data for fault measurements, and exclude them in in our state estimation, we use the following code:

 ::

     success_rn_max = remove_bad_data(net, init="flat")
     V_rn_max, delta_rn_max = net.res_bus_est.vm_pu, net.res_bus_est.va_degree

-In the case that we only like to know if there is a likelihood of fault measurements (probabilty of fault can be adjusted), the Chi-squared test should be performed separatly.
+In case we only want to know the likelihood of a faulty measurement (the probabilty of a fault can be adjusted), the Chi-squared test should be performed separatly.
-If the test detects the possibility of fault data, the value of the added class member variable *bad_data_present* would be *true* as well as the boolean variable *success_chi2* that is used here:
+If the test detects the possibility of faulty data is high enough, the value of the added class member variable *bad_data_present* would be *true* as well as the boolean variable *success_chi2* used here:

 ::